Automation | SaltPower

 Solution

-The collaboration with Init started already in 2021, before the construction of the new plant began.
+The collaboration with Init started already in 2021, even before the construction of the new plant began.
 Init’s engineers and SaltPower’s development team joined forces to develop an automation solution that would support commercial manufacturing of clean energy based on osmosis.

 The collaboration with Init has worked flawlessly and the engineers involved have shown great enthusiasm and proactivity in the project.